abbi4code/multisig-wallet/readme.md

 - **bip32**: For deterministic key generation using a fixed seed, aligning with bip32 standard for reproducible wallet creation.
 - **bitcoin-core**: To interact with Bitcoin Core via RPC—super useful for mining blocks and broadcasting transactions in regtest.
 - **ecpair** and **tiny-secp256k1**: For securely generating and managing key pairs, which are required for the multisig wallet.
-- **TypeScript**: To write clean, type-safe code that aligns with Caravan’s stack.

 You can see the full list and versions in `package.json`.
 I also added type definitions (`@types/bitcoinjs-lib`, `@types/node`) as dev dependencies for better TypeScript support.